 If the wrongdoing of someone else has resulted in your amputation, then you may be able to make a personal injury claim.

 Lost Earnings: Victims who have suffered an amputation will likely need to take several weeks or months off work in order to recover from his or her injuries.
 If a victim is able to return to work at a later date, he or she may also have to take a pay cut because they are no longer able to perform the same role at work as they were able to do previously.

 In either scenario, you may be able to make a claim for lost wages.
 You may be entitled to compensation for the time missed from work to recover from your injuries (past lost earnings) as well as any anticipated missed work in the future (future lost earnings).

 Medical Bills: An amputation is a serious medical issue, which requires a lot of current and ongoing care.
 When making a claim, one measure of your damages are your past and future medical expenses, which can include the treatment you received as a result of the crash and any and all future treatment you may require (such as surgery, rehabilitation, physical therapy, prescription medication, etc.)

 In some instances, victims may also be able to claim for cosmetic surgery, psychological help, and treatment for neurological symptoms such as “phantom limb pain” (a victim experiences real pain, itching, and irritation in his or her lost limb although the limb is no longer there).

 Prosthetics: Prosthetics or an assistive device is key in allowing a victim to function as normally as he or she once did, including with the help of prosthetics and artificial limbs.

 If you have been involved in a car crash, which resulted in an amputation, you may be able to make a personal injury claim for compensation.
-Find out more about your legal rights and options today by scheduling a free consultation with our Las Vegas amputation attorneys at Bertoldo, Baker, Carter, and Smith today at (702) 505-8115.
+Find out more about your legal rights and options today by scheduling a free consultation with our Las Vegas amputation attorneys at Bertoldo Carter Smith & Cullen today at (702) 505-8115.